 (a) A new Large Load;

-(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more; or
+(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more;

-(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit.
+(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit; or

+(d) A modification of an existing Large Computational Load (LCL) that materially changes dynamic characteristics or operating behavior in a manner that may affect voltage or frequency ride-through performance at the POI or Service Delivery Point, and that requires additional assessment, as determined through the review process described in Section 9.2.1.1.

+9.2.1.1 Review of Existing Large Computational Load Modifications Potentially Impacting Ride Through Performance

+(1) A modification of an existing LCL that materially changes dynamic characteristics or operating behavior in a manner that may affect voltage or frequency ride-through performance at the POI or Service Delivery Point shall be subject to the review process described in this Section.
+The ILLE proposing the modification shall submit the appropriate dynamic model for the proposed modification to ERCOT and the interconnecting TSP along with results of the model quality tests overlaid with the results before the modification and associated simulation files, as described in paragraph (6)(a) of Section 6.2, Dynamics Model Development.
+ERCOT shall review the submission within ten Business Days of receipt.
+If additional time is necessary, ERCOT may extend the review period by up to twenty additional Business Days.
+Upon completion of the review, ERCOT shall notify the ILLE and the interconnecting TSP of one of the following:

+(a) The modification is approved (e.g., no adverse impact on voltage or frequency ride-through performance);

+(b) The modification is approved upon completion of any required additional assessment (e.g., quarterly stability assessment and/or Subsynchronous Oscillation (SSO) assessment); or

+(c) The modification is rejected.

 9.3.4.3 Dynamic and Transient Stability Analysis

-(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies.
+(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies, in accordance with paragraph (6) of Section 6.2, Dynamics Model Development.
 The TSP shall check the dynamic load information according to the procedure specified in Section 3.4.4, Load Model Data, of the Dynamics Working Group Procedure Manual.

 (2) The stability study base case shall be created from the most recently approved Dynamics Working Group (DWG) base case appropriate for the desired Initial Energization date of the Load.
 The initial transmission configuration of the study area shall be consistent with the configuration used in the corresponding steady-state study to the extent practicable.